Review These Four Insurance Coverages Before Seasonal Storms Begin

 3. Wind and Hail

 Wind and hail coverage is another area to review, as hurricanes and tornadoes make their way into the forecast.
 Wind and hail can be included or excluded from your policy depending on your location.
-If you have a separate policy, check your coverage limits, deductibles and replacement cost, just as you would for your home insurance.
-High-speed winds can damage your roof and siding.
-During a storm, damage to these areas could cause further damage within the home.
+If you have separate wind and hail policies, check coverage limits, deductibles and replacement costs, akin to standard home insurance.
+High-speed winds can damage roofs and siding, causing leaks and interior damage, leading to costly repairs.

 4. Auto and Recreational Vehicles